brienna/neo4j-practice/README.md

 ### Run Neo4j:

-1. Start Neo4j via Terminal: `sudo neo4j start`.
+7. Start Neo4j via Terminal: `sudo neo4j start`.
 You may see the warning `WARNING: Max 1024 open files allowed, minimum of 40000 recommended.` This is just a warning, not an error, and can either be [repaired](https://stackoverflow.com/questions/20924596/neo4j-warning-max-1024-open-files-allowed-minimum-of-40-000-recommended-see-t?noredirect=1&lq=1) or ignored.
-2. Open a web browser and browse to `localhost:7474`
+8. Open a web browser and browse to `localhost:7474`
-3. Authenticate the connection.
+9. Authenticate the connection.
 The first time you do this, enter the default password `neo4j`.
 You will be prompted to set your own password.

+### Load the sample movie database:

-4. In the Neo4j editor, clear the graph: `MATCH (n) DETACH DELETE n`
+10. In the Neo4j editor, clear the graph: `MATCH (n) DETACH DELETE n`
-5. Enter `:play Movies` to bring up the sample movie database.
+11. Enter `:play Movies` to bring up the sample movie database.
-6. There should be a prompt telling you to click on the boxed code, bringing it into the editor.
+12. There should be a prompt telling you to click on the boxed code, bringing it into the editor.
 Play the create statements, creating 38 movie nodes and 131 person nodes.